 - Respect any restrictions put in place by the yard owner or manager – they are for your safety and their own.
 It’s their business and/or home.

 - Wash hands thoroughly on arrival – take soap and water with you if the facilities aren’t available

 - Maintain social distancing with other liveries and avoid common areas, such as tea rooms, as much as possible.
-Keep at least two metres apart at any time
+Keep at least two meters apart at any time

 - Use your own equipment.
 If you need to use shared equipment such as wheelbarrows or hosepipes, disinfect the areas you’re touching or wear disposable gloves

 - Avoid activities that carry an increased risk of injury and consider wearing an up-to-standard riding hat while handling your horse